iomz/hito/README.md

 ### Data Storage

-- **Hybrid Storage Architecture**:
+- **Directory-Specific Configuration**:
-  - Categories and hotkeys stored in app data directory (persistent across directories)
+  - All data stored in `.hito.json` files within each directory
-  - Image category assignments stored in `.hito.json` files (directory-specific)
+  - Categories, hotkeys, and image category assignments are all stored per-directory
+  - Each directory can have its own set of categories and hotkeys
-- **Custom Data File Paths**: Configure different data file paths for different directories
+- **Custom Data File Paths**: Configure different data file paths for different directories (stored in app data directory)
 - **Automatic Data Migration**: Seamlessly handles data file path changes and reloads

 ## Install